 The Home Office has said that its “ Tackling Violence Against Women and Girls (VAWG) Strategy” is committed to a national communications campaign “ with a focus on targeting perpetrators and harmful misogynistic attitudes, educating young people about healthy relationships and ensuring victims can access support”.

-For further information on the home affairs committee reports on Spiking read below
+For further information on the Home Affairs Committee reports on Spiking see below:

 New work with universities: